uthbees/simulation/README.md

 As of this writing, the project is fairly bare-bones, but I might add more features to it later.

 Features:
-- Procedural terrain generation (2D)
+- Procedural 2D terrain generation
-- Simple map rendering with OpenGL
+- Simple map rendering with a low-level graphics API provided by wgpu
-- Basic avatar, with movement and terrain collision
+- Available on both desktop and WASM (mostly thanks to winit and wgpu doing all the platform interfacing stuff for me)

 This project began as my final project for CSE 210 Programming With Classes.
 The assignment was to make something interesting, so I did, but I took it a little further than was required and continued to work on it after finishing the class.
 This included porting it from C# to Rust so that I could compile it to WASM (and because I wanted to learn Rust).